microsoft/nni/docs/sklearn_example.md

   ```
   Then you could use these variables to write your scikit-learn code.
 * __step 3__
-  After you finished your training, you could get your own score of the model, like your percision, recall or MSE etc. NNI need your score to tuner algorithms and generate next group of parameters, please repoet the score back to nni and start next trial job.
-You just need to use `nni.report_final_result(score)` to communitate with nni after you process your scikit-learn code.
-Or if you have multiple scores in the steps of training, you could also report them back to nni using `nni.report_intemediate_result(score)`.
+  After you finished your training, you could get your own score of the model, like your percision, recall or MSE etc. NNI needs your score to tuner algorithms and generate next group of parameters, please report the score back to NNI and start next trial job.
+  You just need to use `nni.report_final_result(score)` to communitate with NNI after you process your scikit-learn code.
+Or if you have multiple scores in the steps of training, you could also report them back to NNI using `nni.report_intemediate_result(score)`.
 Note, you may not report intemediate result of your job, but you must report back your final result.